wp-plugins/permalinks-translator/readme.txt

 Translates your permalinks.

-Useful for languages such as greek, where you can write your title as normal and instead of greek or greaklish, you want to use translated permalinks.
+Useful for languages such as greek, where you can write your title as normal and instead of greek or greeklish, you want to use translated permalinks.

 Translation languages are configurable.